SyrianSpock/syrianspock.github.io/_posts/2015-08-03-xenomai-installation-on-a-beaglebone-black.md

 ### Xenomai installation: the easy way (3 steps)

+I discovered this method thanks to the Debian for Beaglebone black page [^4].

 **1. Install Debian on your Beaglebone**

 If you already have a recent Debian installed on your Beaglebone black, you can skip this step.